-Failure of an otherwise amplifiable allele to produce a signal above analytical threshold because the allele was not present in sufficient quantity in the aliquot that underwent PCR amplification.

-The process of evaluating DNA data for purposes including, but not limited to, defining assumptions related to mixtures and single source profiles, distinguishing between alleles and artifacts, assessing the possibility of degradation, inhibition, and stochastic effects, and determining whether the data are suitable for comparison.

-The relative ratio of two peaks at a given locus in a diploid heterozygous single-source sample.

-precision

-The degree of mutual agreement among a series of individual measurements, values and/or results.

-repeatability studies

-Studies to evaluate the degree of variability in multiple measurements (e.g., replicate samples) under constant conditions, such as studies by the same operator using the same equipment in the same laboratory within short intervals of time.

-reproducibility studies

-Studies to evaluate the degree of variability in multiple measurements (e.g., replicate samples) under varying conditions, such as studies using the same methods with different operators or different equipment.

-sensitivity studies

-Studies performed during developmental and/or internal validation of DNA or other test methods designed to define the lower and upper limits/bounds of an assay to accurately detect an analyte.

-stochastic threshold

-The peak height value in a DNA profile above which it is reasonable to assume that, at a given locus, allelic drop-out of a sister allele in a heterozygous pair has not occurred in a single source DNA sample: due to the possibility of shared alleles in mixed samples, the presence of allele peaks above the stochastic threshold is no guarantee that allele dropout did not occur in mixed DNA sample profiles.
+- 35 3.5 - 36 drop-out - Failure of an otherwise amplifiable allele to produce a signal above analytical threshold because the - allele was not present in sufficient quantity in the aliquot that underwent PCR amplification. - 39 3.6 - 40 interpretation - 41 The process of evaluating DNA data for purposes including, but not limited to, defining assumptions - related to mixtures and single source profiles, distinguishing between alleles and artifacts, - assessing the possibility of degradation, inhibition, and stochastic effects, and determining whether - 44 the data are suitable for comparison. - 45 3.7 - 46 peak height ratio - The relative ratio of two peaks at a given locus in a diploid heterozygous single-source sample. - 48 3.8 - 49 precision - The degree of mutual agreement among a series of individual measurements, values and/or results. - 51 3.9 - 52 probabilistic genotyping - The use of biological modeling (i.e., statistical modeling informed by biological data), statistical - 54 theory, computer algorithms, and/or probability distributions to infer genotypes and/or calculate - 55 likelihood ratios. - 56 3.10 - 57 repeatability studies - 58 Studies to evaluate the degree of variability in multiple measurements (e.g., replicate samples) - under constant conditions, such as studies by the same operator using the same equipment in the - same laboratory within short intervals of time. - 61 3.11 - 62 reproducibility studies - 63 Studies to evaluate the degree of variability in multiple measurements (e.g., replicate samples) - under varying conditions, such as studies using the same methods with different operators or - different equipment. - 66 3.12 - 67 sensitivity studies - 68 Studies performed during developmental and/or internal validation of DNA or other test methods - designed to define the lower and upper limits/bounds of an assay to accurately detect an analyte. - 70 3.13 - 71 stochastic threshold - The peak height value in a DNA profile above which the results of validation studies show that it is - statistically justified to assume that, at a given locus, allelic drop-out of a sister allele in a - 74 heterozygous pair has not occurred in a single source DNA sample: due to the possibility of shared - alleles in mixed samples, the presence of allele peaks above the stochastic threshold is no guarantee - that allele dropout did not occur in mixed DNA sample profiles.

+- 77 3.14

-stutter
+- 78 stutter

-An artifact of polymerase chain reaction (PCR) amplification typically observed one or more repeat units smaller or larger than a short tandem repeat (STR) allele in a DNA profile, may result from strand slippage during PCR amplification.
-A stutter peak is generally of lower relative fluorescence units (RFU) than the allele peak.
+- An artifact of polymerase chain reaction (PCR) amplification typically observed one or more repeat

+- units smaller or larger than a short tandem repeat (STR) allele in a DNA profile, may result from

-validation
+- strand slippage during PCR amplification.
+A stutter peak is generally of lower relative fluorescence

+- 82 units (RFU) than the allele peak.

+- 83 3.15

-The process of performing and evaluating a set of experiments that establishes the efficacy, reliability, and limitations of a method, procedure or modification thereof; establishing recorded documentation that provides a high degree of assurance that a specific process will consistently produce an outcome meeting its predetermined specifications and quality attributes.
-May include developmental and/or internal validation.
+- 84 validation - The process of performing and evaluating a set of experiments that establishes the efficacy, - reliability, and limitations of a method, procedure or modification thereof; establishing recorded - documentation that provides a high degree of assurance that a specific process will consistently - produce an outcome meeting its predetermined specifications and quality attributes.
+May include - 89 developmental and/or internal validation.